Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 **Notes:**

 * Proto-volcano lifecycle now consumes proto expirations to trigger eruptions that seed lava cores, uplift rims, and clear vegetation while feeding the lava system.
-Next step: tune eruption spread/cooling balance and add long-run regression coverage for repeated volcano cycles.
+Lava spread and cooling now scale with the volcano mask so flows stay localized and cool between eruptions, and a long-run regression locks repeated volcano cycles.
+Next step: wire rain-region cooling multipliers into the lava system and broaden regression to cover mixed rain/volcano interactions.

 ---